Try JustDone

 Paraphrasers come in handy when you need to rewrite a source in your own words for a research paper.
 Or if you want to simplify academic language for a blog or presentation.
 As for me, I use paraphrasers to rework quotes or long definitions into my own tone.
 They’re fast, efficient, and often the first step in refining a rough draft.

-Humanize AI to avoid robotic sounding
+Humanize AI to bypass AI detectors

 Now, let’s talk about the new kid on the block: the AI humanizer.
 Their job is not just to rephrase, but to transform AI-generated or overly formal text into something that sounds like a human wrote it.
 They pay attention to tone, flow, and rhythm.
 If you’ve ever gotten an AI draft that reads like it belongs in a customer support script, this is the tool that makes it sound like you again.
 It’s especially helpful when you need to humanize AI generated text to avoid AI detection or to connect more authentically with your reader.